 How Can I Make My Own Beat?

+One of the most common questions asked today is, "how do I start producing music at home" or "how can I make my own beat?"
 To start making your own beats, you need some basic equipment.
 Don’t get discouraged when you see beat makers in fancy studios surrounded by thousands of dollars worth of hardware.
 You don’t need that kind of environment to get started.
 Your beginnings can be humble, and over time you can always add more equipment to your home studio as you become more and more serious about making music.

 Computer: The central piece of every home studio is the computer.
 It doesn’t matter whether you have a basic laptop or an expensive gaming PC.
 Beat making doesn’t require all that much computing power, so even old laptops will suffice.
 What’s more important is the system you work on.
 Generally, Windows is preferred to Mac because more plugins are compatible with Windows systems.

-DAW: The digital audio workstation (DAW) is the software that you will use to create your beats.
+DAW: The digital audio workstation (DAW) is the music production software that you will use to create your beats.
 There are a lot of paid and free options out there and we will discuss this subject more in-depth later in this article.

 Samples: Here’s a secret — only a handful of beats are made entirely from scratch.
 Usually, beat makers rely on sample packs to source the right sounds.
 The biggest advantage of using sample packs is that they save a huge amount of time because they already provide ready-to-go drums, melody loops, and even midi sequences.
 A beat maker who uses sample packs can focus on the important creative decisions regarding the sound selection and overall vibe instead of spending countless hours tinkering with a snare sample to make it sound right.
 We give away free sample packs to stock you up with drum loops, vocal loops, midi presets, and more, so make sure to take advantage of that offer.

 Monitors: This point is optional but recommended.
 You can make beats on regular laptop speakers, but you’ll quickly realize that you can’t hear the sub-bass on them.
 Even if you have a pair of speakers that can reproduce low frequencies, chances are they have a built-in EQ profile that emphasizes certain frequency ranges more.
 As a result, your beats might sound good in your room but will sound off in a car or at the club.
 You have two options to address this issue.
 You can either use what you have, remember how commercial beats sound on your sound system, and try to get your own beats as close as possible to that sound.
-Alternatively, get a pair of quality studio monitors that are specifically designed to reproduce the sound as true as possible to its source.
+Alternatively, choosing the best studio monitors that are specifically designed to reproduce the sound as true as possible to its source.

 MIDI Instruments: Now we are deep in the optional territory.
 A MIDI keyboard or a drum pad are nice little toys to have.
 They will make your beat making experience a lot less abstract.
 A keyboard is useful for brainstorming melody ideas, and a drum pad will make your drum programming sound less robotic.
 If you don’t have the budget for these gadgets, no worries.
 You can always click-in the notes inside your DAW with your computer mouse, and that’s how most beginner beat makers do it.